 Since ‘up’ was a concept lost in the physics of zero gravity, all of the walls, floors and ceilings in the vicinity seemed to be covered in short carpeting in earth tone hues.
 Jon hoped there was padding beneath that carpet, as he was sure he would be bumping into it a lot while learning to get around in such an environment.

-A short, buxom young woman in blue coveralls, who wore her curly brown hair caught up in a bun on the back of her head, was waiting patiently near one wall, soft-sided booties equipped with tiny plastic hooks upon the soles to keep her in place against the carpet.
-She locked eyes with Jon only briefly and he nodded to her with a nervous smile.
+A short, buxom young woman in blue coveralls wore her curly brown hair caught up in a bun on the back of her head; she was waiting patiently near one wall, with soft-sided booties equipped with tiny plastic hooks upon the soles to keep her in place against the carpet.
+Her eyes met with Jon’s briefly and he nodded to her with a nervous smile.
 Her brown eyes narrowed briefly in amusement and he ducked his head to keep from bumping it upon the ceiling, or the nearest wall, whichever the case may be here.

 The female passengers of the plane floated in next, but Doctor Ramirez kept them gathered away from the males in mysterious segregation.
 There was the sound of a dull thump from inside the access tunnel and then Captains Crippen and Truly appeared just inside the airlock hatch.

 “Good afternoon and welcome to Space Station Sebra,” said the woman that Jon had seen on his way in.
 She had a distinct Texas drawl that generated a few smiles among the group.
 “I am Commander Sami Holden, station manager for the zero-gee section of Sebra.
 I have experience working with the Furs of the Anthro Human Colonization Program, as this is the departing launch point for all colony ships.
 I have been fully briefed on the current conditions in your transformations and it is my duty to see that your stay with us is as trouble-free as possible.”
 She put her hands behind her back, but kept her feet firmly in place to keep her stationary.